GRIFFITH YOUNG

 - Spousal support.
 We can even ask a judge for spousal support as part of your restraining order request.

-- Move out order.
+- Move out of order.
 A judge can order the abuser to leave the house.

 These orders can help you get away from an abusive relationship and try to stabilize your situation.
-We can also seek a DVRO when applying for divorce—although you do not have to file for divorce to obtain a restraining order.
+We can also seek a DVRO when applying for divorce, although you do not have to file for divorce to obtain a restraining order.
+A court order can provide the protection you need while you plan your next steps.

 How Domestic Violence Impacts a Divorce in Encinitas